harness/developer-hub/kb/reference-architectures/ccm/Creating CCM Cloud Connectors At Scale/ccm-connectors-via-code-repo-and-iacm.md

 ![](../../static/iacm-connector-stage-infra.png)

 2. Select the workspace we created in the step above
-3. For execution, choose the 'Provision Terraform' operation
+3. For execution, choose the 'Blank Canvas' operation
-4. Remove the `init`, `plan`, and `apply` pre-built steps as these are for Terraform and we are using OpenTofu
-5. Add Step, select 'IACM OpenTofu Plugin'.
+4. Add a step, select 'IACM OpenTofu Plugin'.
 Set the command to `init` and leave everything else the same
-6. Add Step, select 'IACM OpenTofu Plugin'.
+5. Add another step, select 'IACM OpenTofu Plugin'.
 Set the command to `plan` and leave everything else the same
-8. Add Step, select 'IACM Approval'.
+6. Add another step, select 'IACM Approval'.
 Leave everything else the same
-7. Add Step, select 'IACM OpenTofu Plugin'.
+7. Add a final step, select 'IACM OpenTofu Plugin'.
 Set the command to `apply` and leave everything else the same
 8. Save the stage

 ![](../../static/iacm-complete-stage.png)